Privacy Policy

 9. Rights of data subjects

-whether the data subject's personal data is being processed and other information on the processing of personal data in accordance with data protection legislation.
-The data subject has the right to obtain a copy of the personal data.
+personal data concerning him or her are being processed, and other information regarding the processing of personal data in accordance with data protection legislation.
+The data subject has the right to receive a copy of the personal data.

-Exercising rights
+Exercising your rights

 10. Right to lodge a complaint with a supervisory authority